Topological expansion of unitary integrals and maps: Introduction

 In Section \ref{sec:Weingarten}, we give definitions and recall important consequences of the Weingarten calculus.
 In Section \ref{sec:maps}, we introduce the maps of unitary types and show that they describe the topological expansion of cumulants with respect to the Haar mesure.
 When the polynomial are alternated, these maps are related to the triple Hurwitz numbers.
 In Section \ref{sec:induction}, we give a decomposition of maps of unitary type and deduce induction relations on sums of maps of a given genus and with prescribed vertices, in the spirit of the work of Tutte \cite{tutte_enumeration_1968}.
 In Section \ref{sec:dyson-schw-equat}, we study the Dyson-Schwinger equation and give the proof of the main result.

-\paragraph{Acknowledgement.} I thank my PhD advisors, Alice Guionnet and Grégory Miermont for countless tips and advice during this project.
+\paragraph{Acknowledgement.} I thank my PhD advisors, Alice Guionnet and Grégory Miermont for countless discussions, tips and advice during this project.
 This project was supported by ERC Project LDRAM : ERC-2019-ADG Project 884584.
+I thank two anonymous referee for their many helpful recommandations.